querycert/qcert/README.md

 	make extraction

-This should produce the following executables in the ./bin directory:
+This should produce the `./bin/qcert` executable.
-CACo for the Q\*cert compiler, CAEv for the Q\*cert evaluator, and CADa for the Q\*cert data processor.

 ## Compile Queries